-Captured: Portraits of Crime is presented through a Western Sydney exhibition, a regional touring exhibition and an online exhibition.
+Captured: Portraits of Crime is presented through a Western Sydney exhibition (8 September 2017 to 27 October 2018), a regional touring exhibition and an online exhibition.

 Captured: Portraits of Crime, 1870 – 1930